SpartnerNL/laravel-excel-docs/3.1/architecture/objects.md

 This information is not only the actual data you want to export, but also additional information like the styling of the file, the name of the worksheet, the number format of the cell etc.

-In most cases this means, that your code doesn't need to have direct exposure to the actual read/write process.
+In most cases, this means that your code doesn't need to have direct exposure to the actual read/write process.

 ## Plain Old PHP Object